Next Generation Science Standards-aligned experiences for your class! Reservations are required.

 Up Close - Biology

-Using different types of hand lenses and microscopes to observe materials from the living world, students discover beautiful and fine details of the structural adaptations to their habitats by a variety of plants and animals.
+Students use hand lenses and microscopes to discover the beautiful and fine details of the structural adaptations of a variety of plants and animals.

 Whale of a Tale: Ocean Ecosystem Investigations